-- Attend the ASPET Annual Meeting at Experimental Biology 2019: ASPET Fellows will attend the 2019 ASPET Annual Meeting in Orlando, FL and any related policy program sessions assigned.
+- Attend the ASPET Annual Meeting at Experimental Biology 2020: ASPET Fellows will attend the 2020 ASPET Annual Meeting in San Diego, CA and any related policy program sessions assigned.
 Fellows will receive complimentary registration to the meeting at the early registration rate.

 - The ASPET Washington Fellows Program is open to any graduate student, postdoctoral trainee, or researcher no more than four years past the completion of his/her postdoctoral training.

 - Applicants must be members of ASPET in good standing and have a strong interest in science and its intersection with public policy.